Ten recommendations for libraries to get started with research data management

 The LIBER e-science working group published "Ten Recommendations for libraries to get started with research data management".

-In 2010 LIBER installed the ‘E-Science working group’ to analize the role libraries can and should play in the field of E-Science.
+The Association of European Research Libraries (LIBER) installed the ‘E-Science working group’ in 2010 to investigate the role libraries can and should play in the field of E-Science.
 The group decided to focus on research data as it was felt to be the most urgent element of e-science that is of relevance to the community of (research) libraries.